meximonster/deposinator/README.md

 # DEPOSINATOR

-Create a .env file using .env.example in project root
+Create a .env file in project root using docs/example.env

 ## Run locally